 In 1975, Würth realized that since he produced his own products, he could also tailor them how he wanted.

 He started training his sales representatives to understand their customers’ problems.
-This enabled Würth to get feedback on its products and design better screws and fasteners to better serve their customers.
+This enabled him to get feedback and design better screws and fasteners to better serve his customers.

 The need for higher-quality design eventually led them to develop an R&D department within the company.
 They filed a record of 60 patents in 2007.

-This practice enabled them to understand the need for superior quality products on the market, and they developed ZEBRA, a brand whose slogan is “100% quality, 0% discussion”.
+Following their intimate knowledge of the market, they developed ZEBRA, a brand whose slogan is “100% quality, 0% discussion”.
 If customers aren’t happy with the quality of one of their products, Würth delivers a new set, no question asked.

 Würth doesn’t stagnate but expands in everything, everywhere.

 In 1962, Reinhold Würth created the first subsidiary in the Netherlands.

 Seven years later, he entered the US market.